dakyskye/dxhd/README.md

 Yes!
 And no.  dxhd has released key events and ranges, but no chords (yet - [wip](https://github.com/dakyskye/dxhd/issues/8))

-### How does global variables inside a config file work
+### How do global variables inside a config file work

 Everything after (if there is) the shebang before the first comment/keybinding is collected and passed to each keybinding command